aranyak1/rooms/README.md

 Live Demo : <a href="https://rooms123.herokuapp.com/" target="_blank">https://rooms123.herokuapp.com/</a>

-### Room is a video chat that allows you to join a room call with video and audio with the ability to show/hide your video mute/unmute your audio.
+### Rooms is a video chat that allows you to join a room call with video and audio with the ability to show/hide your video mute/unmute your audio.

 ---